Skin Experts Are Ditching Vitamin C — Because This Might Be Even Better

 You'd be forgiven for not knowing what pycnogenol is — or even how to pronounce it (pick-NO-jen-oll).
 But it's slowly making its way into skincare and according to a handful of industry experts, its benefits are not to be sniffed at.

 "Topical pycnogenol is an extract derived from the bark of French maritime pine trees," explains Dr Penelope Pratsou, consultant dermatologist and British Skin Foundation spokesperson.
-When it comes to skincare benefits, Dr Omar Tillo, medical director of Creo Clinic, says it's a powerful antioxidant.
-"Pycnogenol can help stimulate collagen production, and collagen gives skin its elasticity."
+When it comes to skincare benefits, Dr Omar Tillo, medical director of Creo Clinic, says it's a powerful antioxidant: "Pycnogenol can help stimulate collagen production, and collagen gives skin its elasticity."
 Dr Tillo explains that collagen is produced less and less as a person ages but some studies have shown that pycnogenol may help with this.
-"It can also enhance the skin's ability to produce more hyaluronic acid to help maintain hydration."
+"It can also enhance the skin's ability to produce more hyaluronic acid to help maintain hydration," he says.

 The ingredient is an all-rounder thanks to its ability to bring down inflammation (or redness and swelling) in the skin, says Dr Pratsou, particularly after exposure to the sun.
 "It is also thought to detect and neutralise free radicals induced by sun exposure and pollution."
 Free radicals are basically little molecules in the atmosphere which attach themselves to skin and cause damage in the form of dullness, clogged pores, fine lines and hyperpigmentation.